The mean temperature in Norway is increasing

 CO2 emissions from petroleum activities, transport and industry are the main culprits in Norway.
 Other sources of greenhouse gas emissions in Norway are agriculture, shipping, fisheries, heating of households and landfills.

-According to Statistics Norway the Norwegian greenhouse gas emissions equalled 52.7 million tonnes of CO2 equivalents in 2012.
-This was a decrease of one per cent from 2011.
-Reduced emissions from gas power plants contributed most to the decrease.
+According to figures from Statistics Norway the Norwegian greenhouse gas emissions equalled 53.9 million tonnes of CO2 equivalents in 2013.

-The total greenhouse gas emissions increased by nearly five percent from 1990 to 2012.
-Emissions from the oil and gas industry increased by 77 percent, and emissions from road traffic increased by nearly 30 percent.
-However, the emissions from manufacturing industries fell by 39 percent.
+The total greenhouse gas emissions increased by nearly four percent from 1990 to 2013.
+Emissions from the oil and gas industry increased by 80 percent, and emissions from road traffic increased by 30 percent.
+However, the emissions from manufacturing industries fell by 38 percent.
 Emissions from agriculture and landfills have also gone down.

 Up to 2020, emissions from the oil and gas industry are expected to remain at about the current level, and then to decline towards 2030.
 Emissions from the transport sector are expected to continue to grow, and an increase in emissions from manufacturing industries is also expected.